drakkan/sftpgo/README.md

 The compiler is a build time only dependency, it is not not required at runtime.

-If you don't need SQLite, you can also get/build SFTPGo setting the environment variable `GCO_ENABLED` to 0, this way SQLite support will be disabled but PostgreSQL, MySQL and bbolt will work and you don't need a `C` compiler for building.
+If you don't need SQLite, you can also get/build SFTPGo setting the environment variable `GCO_ENABLED` to 0, this way SQLite support will be disabled but PostgreSQL, MySQL, bbolt and memory data providers will work and you don't need a `C` compiler for building.

 Version info, such as git commit and build date, can be embedded setting the following string variables at build time: